DianaCarino/WebTech_Activity3-2/README.md

   - ***APIs Used:***
     - **YouTube Data API**
       - *Usage:* The Youtube Data V3 API was collected from the Google for Developers website.
-        It was used for embedding YouTube videos for every animal that was shown.
+        It was used for embedding YouTube videos for every animal shown to the user.
       - *Source:* https://developers.google.com/youtube/v3

     - **Animals API**